10 Days In Hawaii Itinerary

 Part 2: The Big Island (4 Days)

-You could fit the rest of the islands in Hawaii inside the Big Island and still have plenty of spare room.
+The second leg of our 10 days in Hawaii itinerary takes us to the Big Island.
+You could fit the rest of Hawaii’s islands inside the Big Island and still have plenty of space.
 That’s how big the “Big Island” is.
-It is by far the most diverse destination in the archipelago, an island where you could theoretically ski, get soaked by torrential rain, and work on your tan at the beach – all in the same day.
-The Big Island has something for everyone and it’s usually served in a low-key and unpretentious manner.
+It is by far the most diverse destination in the archipelago, an island where you could theoretically ski, get soaked by torrential rain, and work on your tan at the beach – all on the same day.
+The Big Island has something for everyone, and it’s usually served in a low-key and unpretentious manner.

 Where to Stay?

-Here’s an in-depth Big Island sample itinerary, where you can pick and choose what works for you.
+Here’s an in-depth Big Island itinerary for spending up to the 5 days.
+Pick and choose the days that interest you the most.
 For a look at top spots, check out the top things to do on the Big Island.

 Part 4: Kauai (4 Days)

 Your 10 days in Hawaii are about to reach their climax in the final leg.
-The “Garden Isle” is blessed with such immense natural beauty, that even a quick trip to the gas station is a scenic drive.
-It is the oldest of the major Hawaiian islands, home to some of the wettest spots on the planet and to the most “hippies” you’ll find in the state.
-Given this geological head start, Mother Nature has had millennia to erode Kauai’s volcanic peaks and carve its lush interior to absolute works of art.
-You come to Kauai for the outdoors and to get as close as possible to experiencing that “paradise” of a feeling.
+The “Garden Isle” is blessed with such immense natural beauty that even a quick trip to the gas station counts as a scenic drive.
+It is the oldest of the major Hawaiian islands, home to some of the wettest spots on the planet.
+Given its geological “head start,” Mother Nature has had millennia to erode Kauai’s volcanic peaks and carve its lush interior into absolute works of art.
+The main reason to visit Kauai is the outdoors and to get as close as possible to experiencing that “paradise” of a feeling.

 Where to Stay?

-Here’s an in-depth Kauai sample itinerary, where you can pick and choose what works for you.
+Here’s an in-depth Kauai itinerary for spending up to 5 days on the island.
 For a quick look at the island’s highlights, check out the top things to do in Kauai.

 More from Hawaii